stevenlordiam/Lintcode/README.md

 ###Lintcode
 ==========

-My solutions to Lintcode Online Judge
+My solutions to Lintcode Online Judge in Java

 Some useful website: